pleiszenburg/loggedfs-python/README.rst

   UTIME_OMIT WILL NOT BE HONORED.
 THERE WAS A `PULL REQUEST`_ TO FIX THIS, WHICH HAS BEEN REJECTED.
 ALTERNATIVE APPROACHES ARE BEING RESEARCHED.
 * THE FILESYSTEM IS CURRENTLY **ONLY** BEING DEVELOPED FOR AND TESTED ON **LINUX**.
-  ANYONE INTERESTED IN ADDING MAC OS X AND/OR BSD SUPPORT?
+  ANYONE INTERESTED IN CONFIRMING MAC OS X AND/OR ADDING BSD SUPPORT?

 .. _CUSTOM BUG-FIXED VERSION OF FUSEPY: https://github.com/s-m-e/fusepy
 .. _PULL REQUEST: https://github.com/fusepy/fusepy/pull/79